pflooky/data-caterer-docs/docs/guide/scenario/first-data-generation.md

 that is closer to the structure of the data that would come in production?
 We can do this by defining various metadata attributes that add guidelines that the data generator will understand when generating data.

+##### account_id

-`account_id` follows a particular pattern that where it starts with `ACC` and has 8 digits after it.
+- `account_id` follows a particular pattern that where it starts with `ACC` and has 8 digits after it.
   This can be defined via a regex like below.
 Alongside, we also mention that values are unique ensure that unique values are generated.

 === "Java"